GuidesRecipesAPI ReferenceChangelog

 When a deposit returns (e.g., ACH return), the customer's balance may go negative.
 Cybrid automatically uses your reserve funds to bring the balance back to zero.

-When Cybrid originates ACH deposits, the counterparty bank (the source of the funds) has 2 business days to request an administrative return.
-This is typically type R01, which denotes an NSF or insufficient funds error.
+When Cybrid originates ACH deposits, the counterparty bank has 2 business days to request an administrative return.
+The most common type is R01 (NSF / insufficient funds), but counterparty banks can issue various other return types within this window.

 Extended risk from unauthorized returns